Get the FREE one-click dictionary software for Windows

 See also: effervescent, electronegative, electropositive, emotional, hot [informal], live, negative, negatively charged, polar, positive, positively charged, provocative

-Type of: account, accuse, aim, alter, ascribe, assign, attribute, barrel [informal], belt [informal], belt along [informal], bucket [informal], bucket along [informal], calculate, change, claim, command, commit, confide, criminate, debit, determine, direct, disturb, entrust, fill, fill up, furnish, hasten, hie [archaic], hotfoot, hurry, impeach, impregnate, impute, incriminate, instruct, intrust [archaic], lie, lie down, modify, offer, paint, pay, pelt [informal], pelt along [informal], provide, race, render, require, rocket [informal], rush, rush along, saturate, set, speed, step on it [informal], supply, take, take aim, train, transfer, travel rapidly, trouble, trust, upset, whizz [informal], whizz along [informal], wing [informal], zip [informal], zoom, zoom along
+Type of: account, accuse, act, aim, alter, ascribe, assign, attribute, barrel [informal], belt [informal], belt along [informal], bucket [informal], bucket along [informal], change, claim, command, commit, confide, criminate, debit, determine, direct, disturb, entrust, fill, fill up, furnish, hasten, hie [archaic], hotfoot, hurry, impeach, impregnate, impute, incriminate, instruct, intrust [archaic], lie, lie down, modify, move, offer, paint, pay, pelt [informal], pelt along [informal], provide, race, render, require, rocket [informal], rush, rush along, saturate, set, speed, step on it [informal], supply, take, take aim, train, transfer, travel rapidly, trouble, trust, upset, whizz [informal], whizz along [informal], wing [informal], zip [informal], zoom, zoom along [informal]

 Antonym: discharge, pay cash, uncharged